Retailers Warn Supply Chain Delays Could Wreak Havoc On Bay Area Holiday Shopping Season

 Many of the problems on the West Coast seem to be stacked up at the Ports of Los Angeles and Long Beach, but are worldwide, as well.
 The Port of Oakland had 30 containers waiting in the San Francisco Bay this summer, but the ILWU and the Pacific Maritime Association cut a deal to hire more people.

 You may be thinking that this doesn’t apply to you.
 Think again.
-Christmas is just around the corner.MORE NEWS: Pleasanton Police Arrest 3 Teens After Attempted Armed Robbery at Stoneridge Mall
+Christmas is just around the corner.MORE NEWS: Elizabeth Holmes Confident Demeanor Vanished When Told Tests Didn't Work, Former Lab Director Tells Jury

 “Doing our holiday shopping today, if you have the opportunity to do that, I would do that because the delays we are seeing are only going to get worse as we get further and further into holiday shopping season,” says Drake.